matrix-org/matrix-spec/content/client-server-api/_index.md

 Access tokens may be provided via a request header, using the Authentication Bearer scheme: `Authorization: Bearer TheTokenHere`.

-Clients may alternatively provide the access token via a query string parameter:
-`access_token=TheTokenHere`.
-This method is deprecated to prevent the access token being leaked in access/HTTP logs and SHOULD NOT be used by clients.

-Homeservers MUST support both methods.

 {{% boxes/note %}}
-{{% changed-in v="1.11" %}}
+{{% changed-in v="1.20" %}}
-Sending the access token as a query string parameter is now deprecated.
+Sending the access token as a query string parameter is no longer supported.
 {{% /boxes/note %}}

 When credentials are required but missing or invalid, the HTTP call will